Minipoloalex/comp_prog/notes/problems/problems.md

 - Missing coin sum: simple **greedy with sorting**

 ## Dynamic Programming
-- Minimal grid path: instead of a shortest path in the grid, we want the lexicographically shortest string of the path.
+- Minimal grid path: instead of a shortest path in the grid, we want the **lexicographically shortest string of the path**.
 This requires looking for the next character at each step, based on the possible positions (with best prefix) from the previous step.
+- Mountain range: Next greater to build a graph (monotonic stack), then just $DP$ to find the longest path distance in the graph.

 ## Graph Algorithms
 - Counting Rooms: counting **connected components** - **DFS**